DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 > ### Challenge -- sources of noise
 >
-> Based on the results from a single lab, would you be confident to draw
+> -   Based on the results from a single lab, would you be confident to
-> conclusions about the growth of this species in general?
-What are some
+>     draw conclusions about the growth of this species in general?\
-> other sources of variation that might influence the growth rate data?
+> -   What are some other sources of variation that might influence the
+>     growth rate data?

 Visualizing our data
 --------------------